willothy/nvim-config/README.md

 # nvim-config

 My personal Neovim config.
-Over 10000LOC (I have no life).
 I would not recommend using this - It's setup for me, I cannot guarantee that it will work for you, and I will not fix issues that do not occur on my computers.
 However, feel free to copy paste snippets to add to your own config :)

 ## Bloated AND Blazingly Fast™